MicrosoftDocs/customer-voice/fp-docs/create-classic-form.md

 # Create a classic form

-You can create a new form from within Microsoft Forms Pro.
-This capability allows you to create the basic form without switching your environment to Microsoft Forms.
-The forms created from Forms Pro will be displayed in the Microsoft Forms interface and will have all the capabilities of basic forms.
+Microsoft Forms Pro allows you to create a classic form from within the Microsoft Forms Pro environment.
+This capability allows you to work with surveys and classic forms together.
+The classic forms created in Microsoft Forms Pro are opened in their interface and will have all the capabilities of basic forms.

 ## Enable creation of classic form